-As a major funder in the state that is dedicated to the well-being of seniors, The Central Indiana Senior Fund has made 358 grants totaling $7,615,082 to senior-serving nonprofit organizations since 200.
+As a major funder in the state that is dedicated to the well-being of seniors, The Central Indiana Senior Fund has made 358 grants totaling $7,615,082 to senior-serving not-for-profit organizations since 2005.
 These investments have supported critical initiatives to keep seniors living safely and independently in place, provide access to healthy food and nutrition supports, promote healthy lifestyles, and increase quality of life.

 177 grants made for a total of $3,551,997.
 These grants met needs related to food acquisition and nutrition education, transportation services, emergency services and shelter, case management, elder violence reduction, and local guardianship programs.

 73 grants made for a total of $1,657,467.
 These grants met needs related to health education, intervention services for older adults, in-home health care, prevention and screening, and outcome-based neighborhood community wellness and fitness programs.